TAKE THE EAT-26 SELF TEST

 The EAT-26 should be used as the first step in a two-stage screening process.
 According to this methodology, individuals who score 20 or more on the test should be interviewed by a qualified professional to determine if they meet the diagnostic criteria for an eating disorder.
 If you score below 20 on the EAT-26, you still could have a serious eating problem, so do not let the results deter you from seeking help.

-At WWTW I encourage women to use the EAT-26 as above.
-I also use it as a pre and post ‘assessment’ tool to measure the effectiveness of my counselling and small group interventions.
+At WWTW I encourage women to take the EAT-26 and I use it as a pre and post ‘assessment’ tool to measure the effectiveness of my counselling and small group interventions.

 To take the Eat-26 test go to: www.eat-26.com